 How can I make a mood board?

 If you’re looking to create a virtual mood board, there are numerous templates and websites that can help you put together exactly what you’re hoping for.
-Some notable and free websites include Milanote, Adobe Spark and SampleBoard.
+Some notable and free websites include Milanote, Adobe Express and SampleBoard.

 If doing things old school with pen and paper is more your style, I recommend checking out your local Michaels or Walmart for the supplies you need.
 In terms of what items you should get, having an album of scrapbooking paper, scissors, gel pens, markers, old magazines and, of course, glue should be enough to get you started.
 There’s no definitive set of materials because your mood board can be anything you want it to be.